 Advancing technology is enabling sports, concert and live events to offer truly spectacular experiences for fans.
 How might companies be introducing virtual reality, extending social media engagement and ramping up in-venue interactivity during the game, concert or live production?
 How might new digital and interactive technologies deliver live events to new fans worldwide?
 Leaders in experiential entertainment converge to talk about what will connect with audiences next.

-John Fortunato, Professor and Area Chair, Communications and Media Management, Fordham University
+John Carey, Professor, Communications and Media Management, Fordham University

 Elisa Padilla, Chief Marketing Officer, Barclay’s, Brooklyn Nets and the Islanders